brunocordioli/login-interface/readme.md

 1. **Donwload** the project and export on your server folder.
 2. **Create** a database named _db_.
-3. **Open** the file database.sql and use the sql lines to import the table needed for the project.
+3. **Open** the file database.sql in _CONFIG_ and use the sql lines to import the table needed for the project.
 4. **Now** just run.